New world mission fields

 The country of Senegal in Western Africa has a population of almost 17 million people.
 The Wolof tribe makes up about 40 to 45 percent of the total population and is less than 0.01 percent Christian.
 Despite the fact that Senegal is an overwhelmingly Muslim country, the constitution staunchly defends freedom of religion and is a relatively peaceful and stable place.

 Rev. Larry Schlomer, Board for World Missions Administrator, and Stefan Felgenhauer, Director of World Missions Operations, went on an exploratory trip to Dakar, Senegal, in September 2023.
 They had the opportunity to meet people from the business community, local charitable organizations, and an international school to determine how easy it is for Americans to live and work in the country.
 The highlight of the trip was connecting with a cross-cultural learning consultant that provided a cultural study and who WELS can partner with for cultural immersion opportunities for future missionaries.
-Aaron Wakeman from Friends Network was also invited on the trip to explore potential future partnerships for mission work in the country.
-(View more photos from the trip) The Board for World Missions will be considering a recommendation to send two new missionaries to Senegal.
+View photos from their trip.

 Bangladesh